We organized IT roles into groups so that you can quickly understand who is involved in an IT project. Find out more about IT roles!

 An Example Of A Standard (Waterfall) Project

-The project manager is involved in all aspects of the project from start to finish, and he or she is aware of everything that happens in the process.
+The project manager is involved in all aspects of the project from start to finish, and they are aware of everything that happens in the process.

 The business analyst is involved in the planning stage.
 Their job is to collect and document all business-related requirements.